gianordoli/web_js_fall_2015/README.md

 Some notes:

 * Feel free to present with slides if you want, but that is not a requirement.
+* I will not grade the cleanliness or organization of your code.
+But bear in mind that writing things the right way will help you be more efficient — and save a lot of time once you decide to reuse your examples in the future.
+See [coding advice](https://docs.google.com/presentation/d/1z7rMfhhKrFX2qc1_I64gpM1H0iIaD1CCiSCG-VaY-0U/edit?usp=sharing) for more.
 * I will not check your code line by line looking for bugs.
 So please submit your assignments as functional as possible.
 If the page just crashes on loading I will not be able to understand whether or not you have accomplished something.
 In those cases, comment out the bug and leave a note with details.
 For instance: "This part should display the data, but I wasn't able to finish it."

 ### Some Useful Advice